-There are several ways to administer an estate in the probate court.
+There are several ways to administer an estate in probate court.
 Depending on the circumstances, an heir may be able to use a simplified process where there is minimal probate court involvement.
 When choosing the “simplified” route, there are two avenues to take: Informal unsupervised administration or formal unsupervised administration.

+If the decedent dies testate (with a will) or if all those with equal right to appointment as Personal Representatives agree on who should be appointed, then it is best to apply for an informal probate proceeding.
 Informal proceedings are commenced by filing an “Application for Informal Probate and/or Appointment of Personal Representative”.
 In addition to the Application, one must file the decedent’s will (if there is one), and a certified copy of the death certificate with the county probate court where the decedent lived.
 The Application is for the Probate Register to submit the will, if any, to probate and/or appoint a Personal Representative.

 The Personal Representative is usually named in the will.
 Within certain legal limits, a Personal Representative has the authority to perform administrative duties on behalf of the estate and the estate’s beneficiaries.
 They notify those who are entitled to part of the estate’s property or deal with the estate’s finances, which can include real estate.
 With court approval, they can sell or refinance real estate.

 When the Application is granted, the Register will sign a form called “Register’s Statement” admitting the will and/or appointing a Personal Representative.
-It is important to note that since the appointment can be contested at any time in a formal proceeding, any person with equal right to appointment as Personal Representative must renounce that right, especially if there is no will.
+It is important to note that since the appointment can be contested at any time in a formal proceeding, any person with an equal right to appointment as Personal Representative must renounce that right, especially if there is no will.
 Thereafter, an appointed Personal Representative becomes qualified to act by filing an Acceptance of Appointment and any required bond.
 The Personal Representative will proceed with unsupervised administration until the estate is closed.

-When the decedent dies without a will or those persons with equal right to appointment of Personal Representative cannot be found, the next option is to petition the court through a formal proceeding.
+When the decedent dies without a will, or those persons with equal rights to appointment of Personal Representative cannot be found, the next option is to petition the court through a formal proceeding.
 Formal proceedings are commenced when an “interested person” files a “Petition for Probate and/or Appointment of Personal Representative” and properly notifies all interested persons.
 After a court hearing, if the petition is not contested, or if the judge decides to continue the proceedings over the objections, the judge will enter an order called an “Order of Formal Proceedings”.

 When a parent with real estate assets fails to either leave the home in a will, or fails to deed the property to an heir before they pass, then a probate action is unavoidable.
 Any disagreement about the appointment of a Personal Representative, or disputes on how estate assets will be disbursed will cause legal delays.
 Regarding transferring real estate upon a death, the best way to avoid the legal frustration and problems is to prepare an estate plan.